Skip to content

 Install the following packages in the virtual environment

-pip install lancedb phidata youtube_transcript_api openai ollama pandas numpy
+pip install lancedb phidata youtube_transcript_api openai ollama numpy pandas

 Create python files and import necessary libraries